LCPQ/qcmath/README.md

 		(\mathbf{V}_{p}^{\text{2p1h}})^T	&	\mathbf{0}				&	\mathbf{C}^{\text{2p1h}}
 	\end{pmatrix}
 ```
 Note that the different blocks will depend on the approximated self-energy.
 Now that the general equations have been set, we can turn to the various approximations of the self-energy.
 Three different approximations are available in qcmath: the second-order Green's function (GF2), the $GW$ approximation, and the T-matrix approximation.
 For each approximation the three partially self-consistent schemes and the upfolding process are available.
-Note also that, the regularization parameters seen in Chapter \ref{chap:4} are also available in qcmath.
+Note also that, the regularization parameters are also available in qcmath.
 %Note that the upfolding process is here written for the one-shot scheme

 ### Second-order Green's function (GF2) approximation